Normal Cortisol Levels By Age: Why It Might Not Matter

 Why Cortisol Testing Is of Little Use

 There’s likely a grain of truth in the observational research that suggests a link between disrupted cortisol release patterns and fatigue.
-However, this research is far too inconsistent and nonspecific to be used to interpret cortisol test results.
+However, this research is far too inconsistent and nonspecific to use it for interpreting cortisol test results.

 Given this and the much stronger evidence that adrenal fatigue isn’t actually a valid condition, cortisol testing isn’t necessary for people of any age with persistent fatigue.